k8-proxy/p-k8-jmeter-test-engine-v1/instructions/How to create the OVA image from scratch.md

 ## Introduction

 The process described in the document utilizes VMware Workstation as a Hypervisor. <br/>
-The process (with some minor adjustments) may also be applied to be run on other [Hypervisors](https://en.wikipedia.org/wiki/Hypervisor) as well.
+With some minor adjustments, the process may be applied to other [Hypervisors](https://en.wikipedia.org/wiki/Hypervisor) as well.

 ## Provisioning a Virtual Machine

 - Download ISO for the latest version of [Ubuntu](https://ubuntu.com/download/desktop)
 - In a VMware workstation create a VM with at least 6 GB of RAM and 40 GB of the hard drive.
 Follow VMware [instructions](https://kb.vmware.com/s/article/1018415)

-When creating a VM choose advanced settings and choose `Workstation 10` hardware compatibility mode.
+When creating a VM choose advanced settings and choose `Workstation 10` hardware compatibility mode. <br/>
 This will allow the VM to run on most modern VMware hypervisors.

 ## Creating a local Kubernetes node